GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 Several principles help to write code that is well modularized:

 * Do not repeat yourself (also known as [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)).
 This principle is as simple as it is powerful.
-By not duplicating code you minimize space for potential changes and errors.
+By not duplicating code you minimize the area for potential changes and errors.

-* Decoupling - this concept implies minimal dependencies between modules, for example, classes in object-oriented languages.
+* Decoupling - this concept implies that modules, for example, classes in object-oriented languages, should only minimally depend on each other.
 Two source code metrics often used in this
   context: [cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science)) - the degree to which the elements inside a module belong together and [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) - the degree of interdependence between modules.
 A designer should strive to maximize cohesion and minimize coupling.
 There